-Seahawks Russell Wilson, Bobby Wagner, Bruce Irvin among NFL players tweeting concerns about start of training camp
+Seahawks’ Russell Wilson, Bobby Wagner, Tyler Lockett, DK Metcalf, Bruce Irvin express concern about training-camp safety

 There also remain some significant financial questions, with the NFL having proposed cutting player pay if the season is canceled or reduced.

-Among other differences, players prefer for there not to be any preseason games while the NFL wants two — with one report last week stating that a compromise could lead to there being at least one.
+Among other differences, players prefer for there not to be any exhibition games while the NFL wants two — with one report last week stating that a compromise could lead to there being at least one.

 Players also want daily testing and an acclimation period that would include 21 days of strength and conditioning, 10 days of non-padded practice and then 14 days of padded practices (the NFL had asked that players report earlier to account for an acclimation period but the players said no).